bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 <TitleWithIcon sectionTitle="result of the collaboration: unlocking digital health for 1000+ health and care organizations " titleIcon="/images/icon_result_svg.svg" titleIconAlt="result of the collaboration: unlocking digital health for 1000+ health and care organizations " />

-Camascope has become an **approved NHS supplier of remote monitoring services and an ISO 27001 accredited company**.
-Camascope products are **used by over 1,000 health & care organization customers with over 25,000 active patients on the system**.
+Our client has become an **approved NHS supplier of remote monitoring services and an ISO 27001 accredited company**.
+Its products are **used by over 1,000 health & care organization customers with over 25,000 active patients on the system**.
 We are proud to have been a part of this advancement in health technology and are confident that this product will positively impact the lives of hundreds of thousands of people.